 - It forms hard clumps, so the scooping will be easier for you

 - It isn’t completely dust-free

 - Some pieces of the litter may stick to your cat’s paws which may lead to tracking

 Original Unscented Non-Clumping Paper Litter for Cats by Yesterday’s News

 Yesterday’s News aims to provide a solution that is more sustainable and better for you, your kitty, your home, and the environment.

 Purina’s Original Unscented Non-Clumping Paper Litter for Cats is entirely natural and made of recycled newspaper which makes this litter 99.7% free of dust.
 This eco-friendly cat litter is almost three times more absorbent than clay-based litter.

 The paper pellets are very gentle on your cat’s paws and they leave almost no tracking.
 In addition, the unscented formula makes this hypoallergenic cat litter great for cats with asthma.

-Because the formula of pellets is non-clumping cleaning and removing of the wet paper pellets needs to be done daily.
+Because the formula of pellets is non-clumping, cleaning and removing the wet paper pellets needs to be done daily.